If you are an affiliate marketer looking to learn how to write a product review (so effective, it gets sales, not just clicks) then look no further.

 what makes a winning product review

 That’s why banners and text links are 10x times less effective than a personal, insightful product review.
-It always has been that way and it will always be!
+It has always been that way and it will always be!

 People do NOT buy products but solutions to their problems…